 - What are common interventions for the treatment and management of VTE?

-The purpose of this Course is to provide nurses with education relating to venous thromboembolism in order to assist in the prevention of disability and premature death.
+The purpose of this Course is to provide registered nurses and other health professionals with education relating to venous thromboembolism in order to assist in the prevention of disability and premature death.

 - People in your care who are at risk of DVT/PE will receive correct evidence-based information about prevention.

 - A person in your care, who manifests signs and symptoms of clot pathology with be rapidly assessed and appropriate treatment initiated.

 - More in-depth knowledge of the clotting cascade will support the best-practice use of anticoagulant medicines and reduce the likelihood of unwanted effects.